University of hawaii press

 Skulle vår beskrivning av skicket på boken misstämma eller om vi på annat sätt gjort fel, står vi självfallet för returfrakten.

-WOMEN HAVE LONG been active supporters and promoters of Buddhist rituals and functions, but their importance in the operations of Buddhist schools has often been minimized.
+Women have long been active supporters and promoters of Buddhist rituals and functions, but their importance in the operations of Buddhist schools has often been minimized.
 Chin'ichibo (?-1344), a nun who taught male and female disciples and lived in her own temple, is therefore considered an anomaly.
 In Tracing the Itinerant Path, Caitilin Griffiths' meticulous research and translations of primary sources indicate that Chin'ichibo is in fact an example of her time—a learned female who was active in the teaching and spread of Buddhism—and not an exception.

 Chin'ichibo and her disciples were jishu, members of a Pure Land Buddhist movement of which the famous charismatic holy man Ippen (1239-1289) was a founder.
 Jishu, distinguished by their practice of continuous nembutsu chanting, gained the support of a wide and diverse populace throughout Japan from the late thirteenth century.
 Male and female disciples rarely cloistered themselves behind monastic walls, preferring to conduct ceremonies and religious duties among the members of their communities.
 They offered memorial and other services to local lay believers and joined itinerant missions, traveling across provinces to reach as many people as possible.
 Female members were entrusted to run local practice halls that included male participants.
 Griffiths' study introduces female jishu who were keenly involved—not as wives, daughters, or mothers, but as partners and leaders in the movement.